-- Gaining fluency in Interreligious Studies: - o Explain and use important theoretical approaches to religious studies. - o Identify how religions act as vehicles for moral, ethical, and political discourse. - o Recognize how religions help people promote peace or harm within and between communities. - Demonstrating knowledge of Christianity, Judaism, Islam, and their mutual relations. - Articulate the basic teachings, practices, and emphases of the Muslim, Christian, and Jewish faiths, while recognizing important differences within each tradition. - O Demonstrate general awareness of the history of relations between Jews, Christians, and Muslims. - Recognize how aspects of each tradition have been used to facilitate peacebuilding and how aspects of each tradition have been used for harm. - Develop the willingness and capacity to critique the traditions and movements one is a part of, including shared stances toward the other. - Taking part in interreligious study, dialogue, and community through immersion. - Make space for the daily practices of the other in a shared setting where the ways that people pray, eat, prepare food, dress, and relate to each other are experienced as part of coexisting in community. - Recognize aspects of what it means to be Christian, Jewish, or Muslim through the eyes and experience of your religious neighbor.
+- Analyze how religions are used to think and talk about morality, ethics, and politics. - Illustrate how religions help people promote peace or harm, both within and between communities. - 7.
+Demonstrating knowledge of Christianity, Judaism, Islam, and the history of their mutual relations. - Articulate the basic teachings, practices, and emphases of the Muslim, Christian, and Jewish faiths, while recognizing important differences within each tradition. - Explain major turning points in the history of relations between Jews, Christians, and Muslims. - Analyze and compare how each tradition (Judaism, Christianity, and Islam) has been used to facilitate peacebuilding and how each tradition has been used for harm. - Develop the willingness and capacity to critique the traditions and movements one is a part of, including shared stances toward the other. - 8.
+Practicing interreligious community-building. - Accept and value the diverse ways that people pray, eat, prepare food, dress, and relate to each other within the program community. - Receive and honor what it means to be Christian, Jewish, or Muslim through the eyes and experience of your religious neighbor.

-Applications for the fall semester must be completed by March 1 for international students and by March 15 for U.S. students.
+Applications for the fall semester must be completed by February 1st.
 Admissions Requirements:

 1. Prior Education: Complete official transcripts from all previous undergraduate and graduate institutions must be submitted to the Admission's Office.
 A bachelor's degree (or its educational equivalent) at a high level of achievement from an accredited institution is a prerequisite for admissions.
-Admission is granted only on the basis of the terms stated in the Hartford International University Catalogue and in the admission letter.
+Admission is granted only on the basis of the terms stated in the Hartford University Catalogue and in the admission letter.

 Applicants are required to present transcripts in English or accompanied by a certified English translation.
-Non-U.S. transcripts must be evaluated by a credential evaluation service such as west-org or by a member organization of NACES (www.naces.org)
+Non-U.S. transcripts must be evaluated by a credential evaluation service such as wes.org or by a member organization of NACES (www.naces.org)

 2. Statement of Purpose: Each Statement of Purpose is unique and is meant to be an expression of the individuals that write them.
 We want to know what is important to you, what has shaped you, and, ultimately, who you are.
-You have the opportunity to tell us about the aspects of your character and experience that help us understand why you are a good match with this program.
+You have the opportunity to tell us about the aspects of your character and experience that help us understand why you are a good match for this program.
 We also want to know how you would both gain from and contribute to our unique environment.